Persisting State

 "ttl": 180000,

-async def create_session(api_key, session_config):
+async def create_session(config):

-async with aiohttp.ClientSession() as session:
+async with aiohttp.ClientSession() as http:

-async with session.post(
+async with http.post(

 headers={"Content-Type": "application/json"},